 - loss of earnings – these are payments of a kind of “annuity” in the amount of the difference between the average earnings before the damage occurred and the earnings achieved after the occupational disease was diagnosed.
 The compensation is due to the employee until the end of the calendar month in which he or she reaches the age of 65 or until the date of the award of the retirement pension,

-- pain and impairment of social work.
+- pain and impairment of social life.

 If the employee has died of an occupational disease, the survivors shall be entitled to medical expenses and funeral costs, the costs of maintenance of the survivors, non-pecuniary damage to the survivors and compensation for material damage to the heirs.